 - Koplik spots in the mouth

 Individuals are contagious for up to four days before symptoms even appear.
-This virus can remain in the air and on surfaces for up to 2 hours after an infected sneeze or cough.
+This virus remains in the air and on surfaces for up to 2 hours after an infected sneeze or cough.
 According to the LA County Department of Public Health, “Persons with measles are contagious from 4 days before until 4 days after the rash appears.”
 Individuals who are unvaccinated, immunocompromised, or who may be infected should isolate themselves as much as possible during an outbreak.

 - Otitis media (middle ear infection)